 I have been teaching undergraduates and postgraduates in blended modes (face-to-face and online) at universities for more than ten years, since 2008.
 Between 2015 to 2019, I fully convened two core units – Managing Contemporary Digital Information Practices and Knowledge and Information Studies Projects as part of the Master of Information Management program at University of Canberra.
 During this period, I supervised the professional placements and applied research projects for over fifty Masters by coursework students in various locations and sectors across Australia, Europe, Canada and the United States.

 In 2017, I received a Vice-Chancellor’s Award for Teaching Excellence – Citation for Outstanding Contribution to Student Learning by facilitating workplace communications with industry mentors, raising students’ self-confidence and employability skills and attributes.
 In 2018, I was invited as a Teaching Fellow – Deputy Vice-Chancellor, Education (University of Canberra) at the Centre for Excellence in Learning & Teaching.
-I hold a Masters in Information Management and a transdiscipinary PhD from Queensland University of Technology in information science, communication, higher education and learning.
-I am currently completing a Masters in Career Development and Counselling at Queensland University of Technology.

 After ten years working as a university lecturer, I was asked why being a teacher and mentor is important to me.
 I think that having the opportunity to facilitate learning experiences for students is about making a substantive positive difference to people’s lives through challenging and nurturing them to grow in unforeseen ways and across boundaries which they had not previously thought possible.
 My desire to catalyse potentially life-changing learning experiences for students stems from my own experiences from my formative years where, due to extensive travelling in my family life, my learning has always been a blend of formal, self-directed and informal learning within and beyond classrooms.

-My approach to teaching draws upon my own experiences and emotions as both a student and a self-directed learner from an early age, throughout my education until now in my postdoctoral years.
+My approach to teaching and mentoring draws upon my own experiences and emotions as both a student and a self-directed learner from an early age, throughout my education until now in my postdoctoral years.
 As a student who didn’t always fit in with curriculum based learning approaches but who embraced this productively, I understand how vital it is to experience the journey alongside teachers and mentors who value, encourage and empathise with learning experiences that manifest from the unconventional interplay between formal and informal learning.
 My teaching is also informed by my understanding of how this kind of blended learning can broaden one’s perspectives which shape their originality and creative innovation.